NexusRaven45545/StolymAPP/README.md

 **The official app.**
 iOS/iPadOS – Alpha v1.8 out now (sideloading)
-Windows – Alpha 0.0.1 out now
+Windows – Alpha 0.0.1 out now, next update is planned in a few days (as of 11/12/25)

 ### Current status
 - **iOS/iPadOS**: First public alpha available (IPA in Releases)